manuelinfosec/api.taskmaster-django/README.md

    pytest --cov=taskmanager --cov=accounts --cov-report=html
    ```
    The report will be available in the `htmlcov` directory.
 Open the `index.html` file in your browser to view the detailed report.

-By following these steps, you can ensure that your application is well-tested and reliable.